TuralAsgar/epoint/README.md

 }
 ```

-Parameters of class are documented inside class.
+All the parameters of the class are inline-documented inside class.